Hsynnml/Hsynnml/README.md

 - CSS: I am experienced in CSS3 and Sass for design and styling.
 I am proficient in responsive design and familiar with CSS frameworks.
 - JavaScript: I have basic JavaScript skills and can utilize the jQuery library.
 - React: I develop modern web applications using React.
 I also have experience with libraries like React Router, Redux, and Material-UI.

-This Readme file can be used to showcase your skills in computer technical service and front-end development.
-If you'd like, we can convert this information into a Readme file on GitHub.